CN-R2/processing-examples/README.md

 - [Bouncing Image](BouncingImage/BouncingImage.pde) – Image version of the BouncingBall sketch.
 - [Pixelate](Pixelate/Pixelate.pde) – Simple pixelation example with the official Processing logo.
 - [Piano Phase](Pianophase/Pianophase.pde) – Proof of concept for Piano Phase (1967) by Steve Reich, for two pianos.
+- [Typology](Typology/Typology.pde) – Art project based on the Framework Houses (1959-73) by Bernd and Hilla Becher.